top of page

 Tuesdays, 12:45 pm - 3:15 pm

 Students will learn the basics of the Spanish language through listening, speaking, games, history, and cultural traditions.
-Class curriculum will include Difusion’s Lola y Leo, a dynamic and visual workbook that teaches Spanish while keeping class fun!
-Instructor: Shirley DeCicco
+The class will continue to use the Listos Level A curriculum and workbooks to advance student skills while keeping class fun!
+New students are welcome!

 Instructor: Patricia Storey